gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 end
 ```

 Can we predict what behaviour we can expect from `E` and `F`?
-If we recall from the previous sections, an object's behaviour is provided by it's class's ancestor chain.
+If we recall from the previous sections, an object's behaviour is provided by its class's ancestor chain.
 Let's try it:

 ```ruby
 E.ancestors